List of expressways in the Philippines

 This list of expressways in the Philippines is currently composed of ten controlled-access highways that connects Metro Manila to the provinces located in north and south Luzon.
 While not all expressways are interconnected, there is a plan to connect all expressways to form the Philippine expressway network.

-Since 2020, all expressways in Luzon have been connected to at least one other expressway.
+Since 2020, all expressways in Luzon have been connected to each other.